One Thousand Days Transformed - The Campaign for Cedarville

 Education and Credentials:

-M.F.A. in Sculpture, The Ohio State University.
+• MFA in sculpture, The Ohio State University

-B.F.A. in Sculpture and Certificate in Art Education, University of Wisconsin-Eau Claire
+• BFA in sculpture and certificate in art education, University of Wisconsin-Eau Claire

 Scholarly Works

-• Selected Group Exhibition, "Pattern/Place", Roy G Biv, Columbus, OH, 2019
+• Selected Group Exhibition, "Pattern/Place," Roy G Biv, Columbus, Ohio, 2019

 • Vermont Studio Centers Writers Program, Johnson, Vermont, 2019